ddubson/xp-guides/extreme-programming.md

 An autonomous team that has people with a variety of skills and perspectives that work together towards a common goal.

-### Iteration Planning
+### Story Planning

-TBD
+Plan using units of customer-visible functionality

 (Highest priority features first approach)

 #### Estimation

-Estimation gives business and technical perspectives a chance to interact, creating value early in the process to be able to estimate trajectory
+Early estimation gives business and technical perspectives a chance to interact, creating value early in the process to be able to estimate trajectory

+Early estimation gets everyone to think about how to get the greatest return from the smallest investment

 Addresses Risks:

 ![Staff Turnover](https://img.shields.io/badge/Risk-Staff_Turnover-red.svg)

+### Story Size

+Make sure the stories written address the single smallest unit of value delivered to the customer.
+The smaller the story, the easier it is to estimate, and deliver as compared to larger stories, which can be inherently more complex.

+### Slack

+Include minor tasks that can be dropped if you fall behind schedule.
+Stories can be delivered if you have additional time, or bumped over to the next cycle if no time is left.
+This 'slack' can go a long way to boosting morale and defusing the pressure that software teams have on delivering "the world" by a certain deadline.

 ### Pair programming